 No other studio quite does action-adventure games like Naughty Dog.
 Always pioneering innovative ideas and technology, they’ve time and time again shown an ability to reinvent themselves, usually triggered by the introduction of a new generation of console.
-Their one franchise per console model was broken in 2013 however, with the release brilliant The Last of Us after a trilogy of Uncharted games, and it seems they’re not keen to move back to it any time soon.
+Their one franchise per console model was broken in 2013 however, with the release brilliant The Last of Us – one of the best PS3 games of all time – after a trilogy of Uncharted games, and it seems they’re not keen to move back to it any time soon.
 With the far more superior technology of the PlayStation 4 to work with, as well as pages left unturned after Drake’s Deception, it seems a fourth Uncharted game was too good an opportunity to miss.

 Players of the series have been transported to some of the most famous locations on the planet; some real, others rumoured.
 It’s no coincidence though that in the opening chapter Nate finds himself in Panama, the same country in which he first graced our consoles back in 2007.
 This time is a little different though, because this isn’t just Panama; this is a Panamanian prison.
 Yet those who know Nate know that this will be through no mistake.

 We’re soon introduced to Sam Drake, Nate’s older brother, and Rafe Adler, financer to the brothers’ newest mission.
 The treasure this time around is Henry Avery’s $400 million left after the 1695 Gunsway Heist, and the first clue lies in the prison the trio now inhabit.
 Legend has it that Avery’s first mate held a cell here, so now it’s up to you to investigate.
 In typical Uncharted fashion things quickly turn sour, almost everything blows up, and Nate scarcely manages to escape.